emericg/SmartServoFramework/README.md

 * If you are running Windows, you will need to install the [FTDI driver for the USB2Dynamixel device](http://www.robotis.com/xe/download_en/646927).
 You may also need other drivers depending on your adapter (like the [USB2AX driver](https://raw.githubusercontent.com/Xevel/usb2ax/master/firmware/lufa_usb2ax/USB2AX.inf), the [CP210x driver](http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx), or the official [FTDI driver](http://www.ftdichip.com/Drivers/D2XX.htm)).

 Latency over the serial port will limit the number of instructions you can send each second even more than bandwidth limitations.
-To minimize traffic on your serial port:
+A few tips to minimize traffic on your serial port:
-- Make sure you have set the "Status Return Level" / "Ack Policy" to '1' to minimize the number of status packets (if you do not need them), or even '2' to disable them all.
+- You can use [these tips](https://projectgus.com/2011/10/notes-on-ftdi-latency-with-arduino/) to reduce latency on serial ports adapter using FTDI chips!
 - If you are using Dynamixel devices, you may want to reduce the "Return Delay Time" value to a minimum, from the default of '250' to something like '10'.
-- You can also use [these tips](https://projectgus.com/2011/10/notes-on-ftdi-latency-with-arduino/) to reduce latency on serial ports adapter using FTDI chips!
+Check what value works for you.
+- For both Dynamixel and HerkuleX devices, you can set the "Status Return Level" / "Ack Policy" to '1' in order to minimize the number of status packets (only if you do not need them), or even '2' to disable them ALL.
+Check your servo manual for more info on this.

+One more important thing: you need to power your servos with **proper power supply**.
+Shaky power sources have been known to cause interferences on serial bus, resulting in numerous packet corruptions.
+Be careful when using batteries and power converters!

 #### Serial link (Dynamixel servos)

+* [USB2AX](http://www.xevelabs.com/doku.php?id=product:usb2ax:usb2ax): Unofficial but awesome device designed to manage TTL communication with your Dynamixels (All of the AX servos and MX 'T' versions).
 * [USB2Dynamixel](http://support.robotis.com/en/product/auxdevice/interface/usb2dxl_manual.htm): Official device that can manage regular RS232, RS485 and TTL communications.
-* [USB2AX](http://www.xevelabs.com/doku.php?id=product:usb2ax:usb2ax): Unofficial device designed to manage TTL communication only.
-* "Home made" TTL half-duplex device: (LINK?)
+* Home made TTL half-duplex device: [like this one](http://savageelectronics.blogspot.fr/2011/01/arduino-y-dynamixel-ax-12.html), or less detailed but [in english](http://www.memememememememe.me/the-dynamixel/)

 > Note: Regular "full-duplex" TTL converters will NOT do the trick for "half-duplex TTL" Dynamixel servos (AX series, MX "T" series, XL-320, ...).